Finding a Therapist or Counsellor: A Gentle Guide

 How to find a therapist or counsellor when you don’t know where to start

-Working out how to find a therapist or counsellor can feel really overwhelming.
+Today I want to talk about finding the right counsellor or therapist for you.
+I know it can feel really overwhelming.
 If you’ve never had therapy before, and even if it’s not your first time, you’re taking a brave and amazing step.
 Really.
 I am always hugely aware of the courage it can take to reach out, to ask for support and to commit to exploring your struggles.
 And I’ve been there.
-Like many people working in this area, I’ve had my own journey with my mental health and the struggles of being human.
-I’m a therapist/counsellor who has (extensively!) been to therapy/counselling so I know how hard those first steps can feel.
+Like many people working in this area, I’ve had my own journey with my mental health and the struggles of being human and I’ve had a lot of therapy, so I know how hard those first steps can feel.

 So where do you begin, when looking for a therapist or counsellor?